Cody Rhodes: Ring of Honor (2016–2018)

 On July 19, 2016, Rhodes announced that he would appear at Ring of Honor's (ROH) Final Battle pay-per-view on December 2.
 ROH made the official announcement the following day.
 At the event, Rhodes, who was simply billed as Cody, defeated Jay Lethal following a low blow, then proceed to attack Lethal, senior referee Todd Sinclair, taunted ROH fans and shoved ROH commentator Steve Corino.
 On the January 18 episode of Ring of Honor Wrestling, Cody defeated Corino.
 At the Supercard of Honor XI event on April 1, Cody was defeated by Jay Lethal in a Texas Bullrope match.
 Later in the night, he attacked former ROH World Champion Christopher Daniels.
 On May 12 at War of the Worlds, Cody unsuccessfully challenged Christopher Daniels for the ROH World Championship in a three-way match also involving Jay Lethal.
 On June 23 at Best in the World, Cody defeated Daniels to become the new ROH World Champion, marking the first world title of his career.
 Cody was also billed as the first member of the Rhodes family to capture a world title in 31 years.
 Cody and Dusty are the second father-son combination to win major world championships in the United States after Fritz and Kerry Von Erich.

-On September 23, it was confirmed that Cody had signed a multi-year contract with ROH.
-On December 15 at Final Battle, Cody, now with bleach blonde hair, lost the ROH World Championship to Dalton Castle.
+On September 23, it was confirmed that Cody had signed an exclusive contract with ROH.
+On December 15 at Final Battle, Cody, now with bleached blond hair, lost the ROH World Championship to Dalton Castle.
 On July 21, 2018, he and fellow Bullet Club members The Young Bucks defeated The Kingdom to win the ROH World Six-Man Tag Team Championship, marking his first reign.
 Cody and The Bucks lost the titles at Survival of the Fittest to The Kingdom on November 4 after a 106-day reign and two successful title defenses.
 Cody faced Jay Lethal for the ROH World Championship at Final Battle, but he lost the match.
 The next day, Cody left ROH.